chronoxor/FastBinaryEncoding/README.md

 # Struct types
 Struct types are automatically increased until you provide it manually.
 There are two possibilities:
-1. Shift the current struct type offset using '=' operator.
+1. Shift the current struct type offset using '(+X)' suffix.
 As the result all new structs will have incremented type.
-2. Force set struct type offset using '==' operator.
+2. Force set struct type offset using '(X)' of '(base)' suffix.
 It will affect only one struct.

 Example below demonstrates the idea:
 ```proto